pydam/EmaLink/Readme.md

 A device that bridges the communication between Loop software application and Omnipon and Medtronic insulin pumps.
 This is a fork from RileyLink, focusing on reducing size of the device, improving communication range and extending battery life.

+### Case

+I have designed a new case to be 3D printed with TPU material.
+TPU is a flexbile material that cannot be shattered, this makes EmaLink drop proof.
+You will still break it if you step on it ...

 ![Case](https://github.com/skupas/EmaLink/blob/master/pictures/Case_front.png)

+You can see and edit the design in here: [Tinkercad](https://www.tinkercad.com/things/6nLdgedEDKC-emalinkcasetpu)

 ### Hardware